Whoever Was Using This Bed

 Whoever Was Using This Bed is a 2016 Australian short film directed by Andrew Kotatko.
-It is based on the short story by Raymond Carver from his 1988 collection Elephant.
+It is based on the short story of the same name by Raymond Carver from his 1988 collection Elephant.
 The film stars Jean-Marc Barr, Radha Mitchell and features the voice of Jane Birkin.

 The film was co-produced by Altaire Productions and Midnight Coffee Films, with post-production funds successfully raised via crowdfunding on Kickstarter.

 Whoever Was Using This Bed won Best Drama in the Australian Film Institute / Australian Academy of Cinema and Television Arts's 2016 Social Shorts competition.

 It is Kotatko's second adaptation of Carver's writing, the first being Everything Goes starring Hugo Weaving, Abbie Cornish and Sullivan Stapleton.

 Synopsis

 A married couple (Barr and Mitchell) is woken in the dead of night by a mysterious phone caller (Birkin).
 Unable to sleep, the couple are drawn into an unsettling examination of their darkest fears and desires.